panoply/spx/docs/src/views/docs/components/state.md

 ---
-title: 'Components - State'
+permalink: '/components/state/index.html'
 layout: base.liquid
-group: 'directive'
-permalink: '/components/state/index.html'
-grid: 'col-md-7'
+title: Component States
 ---

 # State

-Component state is stored in the DOM and bindings are established in mounted components.
-State references require you define an interface model via the static `connect.state` object within components and accept several different definition structures.
+Component state is stored in the DOM, and bindings are established in mounted components.
+State references necessitate the definition of an interface model via the static `connect.state` object within components, supporting various definition structures.

 <br>

-### Type Constructors
+# Type Constructors

-In the below code snippet we have defined some state for a tab component.
-For developers coming from Stimulus, you'll notice how SPX components are almost identical to how you might define `values` in controllers.
+In the following code snippet, we've defined some state for a tab component.
+Developers familiar with Stimulus will notice that SPX components closely resemble how you might define `values` in controllers.

 <!-- prettier-ignore -->
 ```ts